mw-root/wampoo_rules/README.md

 # Objective

-Be the first player to get all 4 pegs home first.
+Be the first player to get all 4 pegs home.

 # Rules